blt2114/compGenomics/README.md

 ================================================================================

-Course Project for Columbia Course in Computational Genomics CBMF W4761 taught by Itshack Pe'er
+Course Project for Columbia Course in Computational Genomics CBMF W4761

+Taught by Itshack Pe'er

 Brian Trippe and Jeffrey Zhou